maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module10.md

   <figcaption>Cable pinout</figcaption>
 </figure>

-We will therefore connect GND to GND, and make sure to connect RX_cable to TX_ESP and TX_Cable to RX_ESP ! **Do not connect VCC** as the USB is 5V and the ESP32 will already be powered by either its own USB or another supply.
+We will therefore connect GND to GND, and make sure to connect RX_cable to TX_ESP and TX_Cable to RX_ESP! **Do not connect VCC** as the USB is 5V and the ESP32 will already be powered by either its own USB or another supply.
 I did this mistake but luckily, nothing went bad as (I think) the ESP32 went into latch-up mode when it happened to prevent any damage.
 I noticed my mistake as soon as I turned on my power supply and it flickered between 3.3V and higher.
 I'm not completely sure as a latch-up mode can be destructive for the device and it worked well after that some maybe the current flowing was limited?
 In any case, everything was okay but I'll make sure not to do this mistake again.
 <figure> <center>
   <img src="./../../img/mod10/latchup.jpg" alt="logo text" width="80%" />
   <figcaption>Latch up mode probably triggered when connecting 5V to 3.3V</figcaption>
 </figure>

-Note that using this cable cable will require drivers for Windows and Linux that are available [here](https://ftdichip.com/drivers/).
+Note that using this cable will require drivers for Windows and Linux that are available [here](https://ftdichip.com/drivers/).

 To program the ESP32, you need to build the hex file and then feed it to the UART.
 You can do it either through the manufacturer tool: [esptool]( https://github.com/espressif/esptool) which is a Python utility to program the ESP32.